rubyreine/mahjong-night-tiles-zen/README.md

  • pro upgrade with unlimited hints and custom tile skins

 Why people come back
-• Most Mahjong websites feel old and repetitive.
+• most Mahjong websites feel old and repetitive.
 • Mahjong Solitiare is designed to feel modern, calming, and rewarding - something you actually want to return to every day.

 Built With

-React · TypeScript · Tailwind CSS
+• Lovable • Claude